mistertest/cloud-choice/README.md

 <b>Features Roadmap</b>
 - Offline Mode
 - Theme select inspired by the design of Stadia, Steam, Discord, Xbox...
-- New platforms : Luna, Psnow  :heavy_check_mark:
+- New platforms : Luna, Psnow, Pleio, Blacknut  :heavy_check_mark:
 - Add to the Wishlist
 - An overview of the games that will leave the platforms
 - An overview of new games added  :heavy_check_mark: